pholser/junit-quickcheck/README.md

     }
 ```

-Here, junit-quickcheck will generate 100 values, but there's not much guarantee that we'll get very many, if any,
-values to test out the theory.
+Here, there's not much guarantee that we'll get very many, if any, values to test out the theory.

 ##### Generator configuration methods